zkxxdiv/eiffel-operations-extension/usage-examples/aliveness-monitoring.md

 # ActT1
 EiffelActivityTriggeredEvent (ActT), representing that monitoring activities has been triggered.

-# AnnP
+# AlerR
-EiffelAnnouncementPublished (AnnP) in this example representing an announcement that something has happened (e.g Service A is down).
-Using it's CAUSE link, the EiffelAnnouncementPublished AnnP declares that it is part of the previous monitoring Activity.
+EiffelAlertRaisedEvent (AlerR) in this example representing an announcement that something has happened (e.g Service A is down).
+Using it's CAUSE link, the EiffelAlertRaisedEvent (AlerR) declares that it is part of the previous monitoring Activity.

 # ActT2
-EiffelActivityTriggeredEvent (ActT) in this example representing that monitoring activities have been triggered as a result of the previous EiffelAnnouncementPublished AnnP.
-Using it CAUSE link, the EiffelActivityTriggeredEvents ActT2 declares that is CAUSED by AnnouncementPublishedEvent AnnP.
+EiffelActivityTriggeredEvent (ActT) in this example representing that monitoring activities have been triggered as a result of the previous EiffelAlertRaisedEvent (AlerR).
+Using it CAUSE link, the EiffelActivityTriggeredEvents ActT2 declares a link to EiffelAlertRaisedEvent (AlerR).

-# AnnA
+# AlerA
-EiffelAnnouncmentAcknowledged (AnnA) in this example representing the acknowledgement of the EiffelAnnouncementPublishedEvent.
-Using it CAUSE link, the EiffelAnnouncmentAcknowledged AnnA declares that is part of the previous activity and is CAUSED by AnnouncementPublishedEvent AnnP
+EiffelAlertAcknowledgedEvent (AlerA) in this example representing the acknowledgement of the EiffelAlertRaisedEvent.
+Using it CAUSE link, the EiffelAlertAcknowledgedEvent (AlerA) declares that is part of the previous activity and is CAUSED by EiffelAlertRaisedEvent (AlerR).

 # ActT3
 EiffelActivityTriggeredEvent(ActT), in this example representing triggering activities.
-Using its CAUSE link, the EiffelActivityTriggeredEvents ActT3 declares that it is CAUSED by EiffelAnnouncmentAcknowledged AnnA.
+Using its CAUSE link, the EiffelActivityTriggeredEvents ActT3 declares that it is CAUSED by EiffelAlertAcknowledgedEvent (AlerA).